mrjeevan/ReportGen/ReadMe.md

 Requires python--docx
-install using : pip install python-docx
+install using : pip install python-docx or pip3 install python-docx

 Tested only on linux